dret/servmeta/format.md

 ## TO DO

-Valiator should create an annotated version of your submitting servmeta document.
+Validator should create an annotated version of your submitting servmeta document.